bhavink/databricks/gcpdb4u/Workspace-Provisioning.md

 ![](./images/customer-managed-vpc.png)

 ***REMOVED******REMOVED*** FAQ
+* Can I use Terraform to create workspace
+  * Yes you can, more details [here](https://registry.terraform.io/providers/databricks/databricks/latest/docs/guides/gcp-workspace).
 * How many subnets I need?
   * In total we need 4 subnets
     * Node Subnet (primary)